red-hat-storage/ceph-test-drive-bootstrap/docs/index.md

 - **Local user account:** User with passwordless sudo ssh access to all nodes, for Ceph deployment using Ansible.

 !!! note
     The purpose of Red Hat Ceph Storage Test Drive is to provide you an environment where you can focus on learning this great technology, without spending any time in fulfilling prerequisites.
-All the prerequisites listed above has been taken care for rest of this course.
+All the prerequisites listed above have been taken care for rest of this course.

-So without further delays, please go ahead and follow these modules to gain experience on Ceph.
+So without further delay, please go ahead and follow these modules to gain experience on Ceph.